Momilijaz96/Ultimate-DSA/README.md

 # Graphs-DSA
-This repo is a collection of practice problems from different resources to learn, implement and master graph problems.
+This repo is a collection of practice problems from different resources to learn, implement and master different datastructures problems.